parallel-forecast/AI-dict/docs/dictionary.md

 This is exclusive of compute used to further improve the system, but not compute used to maintain the system’s viability.

 Examples:
-* A self-driving car may ingest environmental data to update its environment model to avoid obstacles, and that process is necessary for operation.
+* A self-driving car which ingests environmental data to update its environment model to avoid obstacles, and that process is necessary for operation.

 Non-examples:
-* A self-driving car may use experience to improve driving in the future, but this is not necessary for its operation.
+* A self-driving car may use experience as an input into a network to improve driving in the future, but this step is not necessary for its operation.

 ___